looker-open-source/components/README.md

 This repository hosts both the functional components Lens publishes and the code needed to generate a style guide which lives online, as an interactive resource.

-If you're looking for information about working with components you're probably best served by visiting lens.looker.com (NOTE NOT YET PUBLISHED).
+If you're looking for information about working or writing components you're probably best served by visiting https://lens.looker.com.

 # Contents